smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

 ### G4  - Dwell
    #### Usage
    Pause the machine for a period of time.
-P for milliseconds and S for seconds
    #### Parameters
    **Pnnn** Time to wait, in milliseconds